 Complexity

 To assess the complexity of the analysis, we encoded 26 sequences from the common test conditions for standard dynamic range (SDR) video with the four QPs 22, 27, 32, and 37 and the three encoder configurations intra, lowdelay, and randomaccess.
 The set is the same as used in [5].
 Afterwards, we decoded the resulting 312 bit streams with both the conventional VTM-6.0 decoder and the decoder including the analyzer add-on.
 Processing was performed on an Intel i7-8700 CPU.
 On average, the decoder complexity increased by 2.79% where in general, the complexity increase is larger for intra-only coded sequences (4.61% on average).
+The exact values are given in the tables below.